 A GUYANA ADVENTURE – ATTA RAINFOREST LODGE (PART 2)

-Day two of our Guyana adventure and we were leaving Georgetown behind to journey to the country’s interior.
+Day two of our Guyana adventure and we left Georgetown behind to journey to the country’s interior.

-We departed from Georgetown’s Ogle airport on a small 12-seater aircraft bound for Fairview airstrip, located on the bank of the Essequibo River and in the Iwokrama Rainforest Reserve.
+We departed again from Eugene F. Correia International Airport on a small 12-seater aircraft bound for Fairview airstrip, located on the bank of theupper Essequibo River and in the Iwokrama Rainforest Reserve.
 We were told that the airstrip had recently been upgraded which now allows regular services to Iwokrama, greatly supporting tourism to the local area.

-Gary, a Makushi Amerindian, explained that we were in region nine; Guyana’s largest but least populated region.
+Garey, an indigenous guide of Makushi descent, explained that we were in region nine; Guyana’s largest but least populated region.
 We were travelling on the main road which connects Georgetown to Lethem (on the Brazilian border) traversing the north and south boundaries of the country.
 Despite this, the path is unpaved and during the journey, we saw just two other vehicles.
 Gary said that during the night the road remains one of the best places to spot jaguars and other mammals given that it offers a clear viewing strip amongst dense rainforest.

 Iwokrama means ‘place of refuge’ in Makushi, the local dialect.
 The Iwokrama Forest is one of the four last pristine tropical forests in the world and is a vast, protected, wilderness.
 In recent years, it has also become an important base for conservation and ecotourism.
 Our destination, Atta Rainforest Lodge is located near the southern boundary of the Iwokrama Reserve.
 On arrival, we turned off the main road and drove through a rainforest-lined path until we reached a pretty circular clearing with two small accommodation buildings, and a main lodge in the centre.